-As referred to in 'Performance indicators' within the Members' Report, based on forecast accounts for the 2020/21 year, the College's current financial health grade is being auto calculated as 'Outstanding' but will be self graded by the College as Good, this is due to cost savings resulting from the lockdown and a large proportion of the income guaranteed to allocation generating a larger surplus than forecast.
-Notwithstanding that, the continuing challenge to the College's financial position remains the COVID-19 risks as mentioned previously.
+As referred to in 'Performance indicators' within the Members' Report, based on forecast accounts for the 2021/22 year, the College's current financial health grade is being calculated as 'Good'.
+The continuing challenge to the College's financial position remains the post COVID-19 risks as mentioned previously.